Film Rating: R (Viewers Discretion Advised)

 The movie is a perfect blend of spices.
 An astounding vision of what purgatory would ensure.
-The dreaded infinite time loop with no escape, meant to state out our mundane lives.
+The dreaded infinite time loop with no escape is meant to state our mundane lives.
 There are initial shock and denial at the concept of the encapsulating time frame, but adaption follows suit.
 The story explores each persona as the plot shifts from sci-fi and dark comedy to romance and emotional drama.
 Initially, both Nyles and Sarah were escaping their darkness and their pasts.
 As the subtle romance builds up to something serious, they are sent guilt-tripping.
 They realize to not let go completely, humans need to hold on to something real.
-The lure of a life where nothing matters; a life absolved of responsibility is an enticing resolve to break.
+The lure of a life where nothing matters, a life absolved of responsibility, is an enticing resolve to break.

 In short, Palm Springs is more than the cliched rom-com.
 The characters portray delightful comedy and drama.
 They effortlessly blend into a master millennial remake of the Harold Ramis fantasy-comedy Groundhog Day, starring Bill Murray, Andie MacDowell, and Christopher Elliott.
 An absolute must-watch for Andy Samberg fans.
-Besides, what better reason to watch Palm Springs during this pandemic period, than to get in touch with a basal truth of life and its faucets.
+Besides, there is no better reason to watch Palm Springs now than ever.
+During this pandemic, get in touch with a basal truth of life and its faucets.